vzvu3k6k/togglstack/README.md

 # togglstack

-Togglstack is a cli client for toggl with stack-based timetracking, written in Go.
+Togglstack is a CLI client for toggl with stack-based timetracking, written in Go.

 ## Usage